Trustroots/trustroots/INSTALL.md

     }
     ```

-* 3. Optionally to observe metrics, you can [install Grafana](http://docs.grafana.org/installation/), but you can also observe data through InfluxDB admin panel, too: [http://localhost:8083/](http://localhost:8083/)
+* 3. You can observe data through InfluxDB admin panel: [localhost:8083](http://localhost:8083/) or optionally [install Grafana](http://docs.grafana.org/installation/) and connect it to InfluxDB.

 * 4. [Read more](INFLUXDB.md) about the collected data and metrics

 ## Mock data